amsb/react-evoke/README.md

 Alternatively, the `store.replace` uses React's conventional state setting semantics.
 In this mode, the supplied replacer function receives current state as its argument and returns the next state: `(prevState) => nextState`.
 The **replacer function must NOT MUTATE `prevState`**, but instead *must return a new state object that structurally shares previous state objects where possible*.

-The action handler can make asynchronous calls like fetching data from a remote server, update the store state as many times as desired, or dispatch other actions using the pattern `store.actions.someAction()` (either `await`-ed or not as needed).
+Actions can make asynchronous calls like fetching data from a remote server, update the store state as many times as desired, or dispatch other actions using the pattern `store.actions.someAction(payload)` (either `await`-ed or not as needed).

-> More than one action handler can be assigned to a single named action and all will be executed (in an undefined execution order), allowing the application to be extended cooperatively with different parts of the application responding as each needs to a dispatched action.
-This enables actions to be used as a mechanism for intra-application coordination.
-For example, a failed sign-in attempt can dispatch a `handleSigninFailure` action that multiple parts of the application may respond to independently.

-To keep your code organized, you might want to define your actions in a separate module that you import and ffed to the `Store` component:
+To keep your code organized, you might want to define your actions in a separate module that you import and feed to the `Store` component:

 ```javascript
 import createStore from "react-evoke";